-Tips and Troubleshooting for EmployersPage address: https://www.mnsu.edu/cdc/employers/tipsandtroubleshooting.html
+Tips and Troubleshooting for EmployersPage address: http://www.mnsu.edu/cdc/employers/tipsandtroubleshooting.html

 The following are some tips and suggestions for effective job posting.